Skip to content

 What’s the Least Severe Level of Felony?

 State Jail felonies are the least severe level of felony in Texas.
-Criminally Negligent Homicide is the only type of homicide punishable by a State Jail felony.
+Criminally negligent homicide is the only type of homicide punishable by a State Jail felony.
 Penalties for a State Jail felony include:

 • Between 180 days and two years in jail